 The main task of a learner corpus is the annotation of errors.
 Therefore texts which are written by learners have to be compared to those of native speakers.
 This assumes that there is, compared to the mistakes made by the learners, a correct version given by the native speakers.
-This seems to be easy, but in reality there is no right way to express yourself in the first language (Siemen FALKO - S. 2.).
+This seems to be easy, but in reality there is no right way to express yourself in the first language 15.
 Language is something very flexible, so there are a lot of different ways to say the exact same sentence.
 Additionally, language is in a constant process of development, so it changes constantly.
-What may seem correct nowadays cult for learners (for example proper use of articles and prepositions) and hence, which aspects need to be prioritised in teaching. can be completely wrong in the future.
-Nonetheless learner corpora are an important instrument for didactical studies and didactics them-
+What may seem correct nowadays can be completely wrong in the future.
+Nonetheless learner corpora are an important instrument for didactical studies and didactics themselves.